Avoid Employer and Employee Disputes with Proper Policies

 - Dress code

 - The Family and Medical Leave Act (FMLA)

 It is also important for your employee handbook to explain the grievance or complaint procedures.
 If an employee files a complaint or suit against the company, it is crucial that the company can demonstrate that it had a well-defined handbook in place.

-Contact us today to let us assist you in creating an employee handbook to protect your interests.
+Contact our employment lawyers today to let us assist you in creating an employee handbook to protect your interests.
 If an employee complaint should arise, we will work hard to resolve it.
 When necessary, our attorneys can provide aggressive litigation against employee actions.

-Please call our office at 800-660-7843 to schedule an appointment.
+Please call our office at (800) 711-5258 to schedule an appointment.
 Messages left after business hours are returned promptly.
-We can also be reached by filling out a contact form on this site, or by sending us an email.
+We can also be reached by filling out a contact form on this site.